Counseling for Anxiety in Newton, MA—Counselors and Therapists at Thriveworks

 The Toll of Anxiety

 Anxiety is an illness that takes an emotional and physical toll.
-Just as physical diseases like heart disease or diabetes take an emotional toll, so anxiety can also take a physical toll.
+Just as physical diseases like heart disease or diabetes take an emotional toll, anxiety can also take a physical toll.
 For example, common side effects of anxiety include…

 - Disrupted Appetite – Anxiety disorders can change the way that people eat.
 Some experience an increased appetite.
 They may want to eat constantly without feeling satisfied.
 Other have trouble eating anything, being unable to stand the sight of food.
 Accompanying weight loss and gain is also normal.